Table Tennis or Ping Pong?

 - A coin toss is used to determine who serves first.

-- Each player serves twice in a row, and then the serve swaps to the other player.
+- Each player serves once, and then the serve swaps to the other player who then serves once.

 - A legal serve begins with the ball resting in the open palm and then tossed at least 6 inches into the air.
 The ball is then hit to bounce on the server’s side, over the net, and then on the receivers side of the table.